QY-H00/attention-interpolation-diffusion/README.md

 ## 📑 Abstract

-<b>TL; DR: <font color="red">AID</font> is a method that enables diffusion model to interpolate between two text prompts.
-Its variant, PAID, provides further control of the interpolation via prompt guidance.</b>
+<b>TL;DR: <font color="red">AID</font> (Attention Interpolation via Diffusion)</b> is the first method that enables the text-to-image diffusion model to generate interpolation between different conditions with high consistency, smoothness and fidelity.
+Its variant, <font color="blue">PAID</font>, provides further control of the interpolation via prompt guidance.

 ## ▶️ Play with PAID